codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/organizations.md

 > AWS strongly recommends that you don't attach SCPs to the root of your organization without thoroughly testing the impact that the policy has on accounts.

+> SCPs do not affect any service-linked role.
+Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.

 ## Tutorial: Monitor important changes to your organization with CloudWatch Events